GavinHemsada/Group_project/README.md

 We extend our gratitude to our university and faculty for their guidance and support throughout this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License 2.0 License - see the [LICENSE](./LICENSE) file for details.